-Technical sheet glasses offer a much better surface quality, purity, and flatness compared to ordinary standard glasses.
-Those products meet the specialized high demands of many industrial optical and optoelectronic applications.
-They often offer special features like a high temperature resistance, a high surface quality, and flatness.
-Here you will find the data sheets of our technical flat glasses BOROFLOAT® and B 270® from SCHOTT as well as 1737F, EAGLE2000, and 7059 from CORNING plus our selected float glass.
+Technical sheet glass types offers a much better surface quality, purity, and flatness than ordinary standard flat glass.
+These glass products meet the high requirements of many industrial optical and optoelectronic applications.
+They often offer unique properties such as high-temperature resistance, excellent surface quality or increased flatness.
+In many cases, they can be used for optical applications without the need for additional expensive polishing processes.
+Here you will find the spec-sheets of our high-grade flat glass materials BOROFLOAT® and B 270® crown glass from SCHOTT as well as 1737F, EAGLE2000, and 7059 from CORNING plus our selected float glass.

-Specialty thin glasses, microsheets, and display glasses offer special features and properties.
-They can be, for example, alkali-free, extremely thin, or light-weight.
-These products are often suitable for commercial optics and for the production of displays or for the design of COG-processes.
-Here you will find the data sheets of our thin glasses, microsheet, and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, 1737F, EAGLE2000, 0211 from CORNING, and our selected float glass.
+Special thin glasses, microplates and display glass materials have unique features and offer extraordinary properties.
+They can be, for example, low-alkali or alkali-free, extremely thin, flexible, or light-weight.
+These materials are suitable for thin glass optics, the production of displays, or for the design of COG-processes.
+Here you will find the specification-sheets of our thin glass, microsheet, and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, 1737F, EAGLE2000, 0211 from CORNING, and of our selected float glass.

-Optical glasses usually have a very high material purity, contain only very low amount of bubbles and inclusions, and often feature an excellent refractive index homogeneity.
-Materials of this category are mainly used for optics applications with more demanding optical requirements.
-Here you will find links to those products with properties and specifications of some of our optical, block, drawn, rolled, bar, quartz, and precision materials like N-BK7, optical quartz glass (fused silica), ULE® low expansion glass, PYREX®, and VYCOR®.
+Optical glass is clearly defined in regards to refractive index, Abbe number and other optical properties.
+Usually it has a very high material purity, contains only minimal amounts of bubbles and inclusions, and often features an excellent refractive index homogeneity.
+Materials of this category are mainly used for precision optics with increased optical requirements.
+Optical windows, mirror substrates, lenses, or lens blanks are often made of these glasses.
+Here you will find links with properties and specifications of some of our optical, block, drawn, rolled, bar, quartz, and precision glass materials like N-BK7, optical quartz glass (fused silica), ULE® low expansion glass, PYREX®, and VYCOR®.

-Our specialty sight glasses allow visual observation under special conditions.
-Such materials do not need to have optical quality as this isn't a design requirement for such products.
-Nevertheless they offer special properties such as high temperature resistance or protection against X-rays for example. more...
+Our specialty sight glass allows visual observation under special conditions.
+Such material types do not have to have optical quality, as this is not a design requirement for such products.
+They feature unique capabilities such as high-temperature resistance, high chemical resistance or protection against X-rays (lead glass), for example.
+More...